 Request for Charges or Statements

 An itemized patient statement for charges for services and supplies are available at the time of check-out at the Student Health Center or online in the Patient Portal.
 The actual charges for the services or supplies will vary based on the medical evaluation and other factors associated with performance of the services.
 For any questions related to charges or statements, please contact the Student Health Center at 904-256-8080 or send a secure message through the Patient Portal.

 Release of Records

 All JU Student Health Center records are retained for 7 years after graduation.
 If you would like a copy of any portion of your Health Record, please complete the Record Release Authorization Form (located within the Patient Portal.
 If you are less than 18 years of age, the document will need to be downloaded, completed by a parent or guardian, and then uploaded to the Patient Portal.

 Class Excuse Policy

 Students who are absent from class because of health reasons should contact their professor directly.
 The JU SHC does not provide notes for brief absences due to an illness or injury.
-If a student is hospitalized, experiences a prolonged illness or is recovering from a serious injury, the Student Health Center will contact the Dean of Students after obtaining appropriate consent.
+If a student is hospitalized, experiences a prolonged illness or is recovering from a serious injury, the Student Health Center will contact the Division of Student Affairs after obtaining appropriate consent.